raspishake/rsudp/docs/installing.rst

 for Anaconda.
 To fix this, we need to tell it to read Anaconda's definitions telling it where to look.

-If you are running an x86 (desktop or laptop) computer, run the following command:
+If you are running an x86 (desktop or laptop) or AMD type processor, run the following command:

 .. code-block:: bash